[?] Subscribe To This Site

 7. Now step out of the room and send the other volunteers into the room at intervals of around one minute.
 When you send them in ask each of them to join their colleague in whatever they find her doing and help her out.
 8. You'll see some hilarious scenes in the room.

-9. After all three volunteers have come into the room and the game has continued for another minute or so, have the participants stop this communication game.
+9. After all three volunteers have come into the room and the training game has continued for another minute or so, have the participants stop this communication game or training game.

 10. Beginning with the last volunteer ask her what she thought she was doing.
 She'll say something like 'cleaning the room', while the second last volunteer will say she was 'looking for a lost object'.
 The very first volunteer who walked into the room will say something like 'I was swatting a fly I think'.